ncschroeder/Number-Theory-Playground/README.md

 <summary>Max Input Info</summary>
 <br/>

 The calculations for the Fibonacci-like sequences and ancient Egyptian multiplication sections are pretty cheap, like so cheap that I was able to have the input numbers be a googol (10<sup>100</sup>) and the calculations were done instantly.
-For the max inputs of those sections, I picked 1 quadrillion (1,000,000,000,000,000) for the website version and 9 quintillion (9,000,000,000,000,000,000) for the CLI and GUI versions.
-1 quadrillion is a little lower than the max value of a safe integer in JavaScript, which is 2<sup>53</sup> − 1 or 9,007,199,254,740,991 (9 quadrillion 7 trillion ...).
-9 quintillion is a little lower than the max value of a Java `long`, which is 2<sup>63</sup> − 1 or 9,223,372,036,854,775,807 (9 quintillion 223 quadrillion ...).
-I could make the max inputs higher but if I did, I would have to use `BigInt`s for the website version and `BigInteger`s for the CLI and GUI versions for input numbers.
-I would also have to adjust the generation of random input numbers because of this.
-I think 1 quadrillion and 9 quintillion are good enough for max inputs so I'll just use them.
+For the CLI and GUI versions, I decided to have the max inputs for these sections be 9 quintillion (9,000,000,000,000,000,000), which is a little lower than the max value of a Java `long`, which is 2<sup>63</sup> − 1 or 9,223,372,036,854,775,807 (9 quintillion 223 quadrillion ...).
+For the website version, I decided to have the max inputs be 1 billion (1,000,000,000), which is a lot lower than the max value of a JavaScript safe integer, which is 2<sup>53</sup> − 1 or 9,007,199,254,740,991 (9 quadrillion ...).
+1 billion is pretty high and a benefit to having that be the max inputs is that I can use `long`s to do the calculations on the back end and don't need to use `BigInteger`s.

-For other sections in the CLI and GUI versions, I picked the max inputs such that the inputs ≤ the max input that required the most work to be done would take a few seconds or so on my computer.
-For the prime factorization, divisibility, and GCD and LCM sections, the input that requires the most work is the largest prime number or largest square number ≤ the max input.
-If both of these numbers have the same square root floor, then either can be used.
-Otherwise, the larger number must be used.
-For the GCD and LCM section, both inputs need to be this number.
-For other sections, there aren't any easy ways to determine the input the requires the most work but it's probably the max input or a number close to it.
-I generated random large numbers ≤ the max input and tried out the calculations with them.
+For other sections in the CLI and GUI versions, I chose the max inputs such that the input(s) ≤ the max input that required the most work or close to the most work to be done would take a few seconds or so on my computer.

-The max inputs for the website version are proportional to the max inputs for the CLI and GUI versions but a lot lower.
-This is to reduce the amount of work the server has to do since the calculations will be done every time a user enters a valid input number and clicks the "Calculate" button.
-The max input is 10,000 for 6 sections, 1,000 for a section, 100 for a section, and the other 2 sections were the ones mentioned a couple of paragraphs ago.
+For those other sections in the website version, the max inputs are a lot lower.
+The calculations are done on a server and I'm not gonna use my computer for that server in production.
+The server might be less powerful than my computer and might have more things to do than serve this website.
+Also, I don't expect this website to get many visitors but I still prepared for multiple visitors by carefully choosing max inputs.

+I used the [`System.nanoTime` method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/System.html#nanoTime()) to find out about how long it takes to do calculations with various input number sizes and chose the max inputs based on this.
+This, of course, is still affected by how powerful my computer is but I studied how much calculation times increased as the input increased.
+For example, the prime numbers section calculates the first 30 prime numbers that are ≥ an input number.
+It often takes about 2 milliseconds (ms) if the input is 0 or 1,000, 2.5-3 ms for 10,000 or 100,000, 3-3.5 ms for 1 million, and 3.5-4 ms for 10 million.
+100,000 is pretty high and it only takes a little longer to do the calculation with that as the input than how long it takes to do it with 0, so I decided to have 100,000 be the max input.

 </details>